 “I know he just wants to help” she tells me, trying to hold back tears, “but the more he tries to help the worse I feel.
 Every time he opens his mouth I feel anxious and guilty that I’m not happy enough for him, resentful that he can’t communicate the way I wish he would, and lonely because I’m married to someone who doesn’t even know me.”

 Stories like this are especially tragic because there’s actually a relatively simple fix.
-Both Jennifer and her husband are good people, who want each other to be happy, and want to make their relationship work.
-It’s just that one of them is clueless about the most important skill in any relationship: the ability to be a good listener.
+Both Allison and her husband are good people, who want each other to be happy, and want to make their relationship work.
+It’s just that one of them is clueless about one of the most important skills in any relationship: the ability to be a good listener.

-Ironically, the idea of being a good listener is so well-known as to be cliche, and yet, most of us are terrible at it.
-Like eating healthily or exercising regularly, we all know it’s good for us, but we struggle mightily all the same.
+Ironically, the idea of being a good listener is so well-known as to be cliche, and yet, most of us are still pretty bad at it.
+Like eating healthily or exercising regularly, we all know it’s good for us, but we struggle mightily to actually do it consistently.